Cameri Theatre: History

 The Cameri's social action programs include the Peace Foundation, which brings together young Israelis and Palestinians to watch theatre performances, and Theatre in Education, which brings high school students, university students and special needs audiences to the theatre.
 The Cameri also offers ticket subsidies for senior citizens and simultaneous translation of its productions into English, Russian and Arabic.

-The director general of the Cameri, Noam Semel, founded the Institute of Israeli Drama, which promotes Israeli theatre in Israel and abroad.
+The art director of the Cameri Is Gilad Kimchi.

 Awards and recognition

 In 2005, the Cameri won the Israel Prize, for its lifetime achievements and special contribution to society and the State of Israel.